EEO-1 Reporting

 • Federal contractors or subcontractors with 50 or more employees and contracts amounting to $50,000 or more.

-Berkshire can prepare and file your EEO-1 forms on behalf of your company.
-We work with you to ensure data accuracy, that the report requirements are met, and that your report is filed as required.
+Berkshire can prepare and file your EEO-1 reports on behalf of your company.
+We work with you to ensure data accuracy, that the report requirements are met, and that your report is timely filed .
+Ready to get started?
+Get in touch with Berkshire today!

 • EEO-1 Job Category Evaluation

-• Review current EEO-1 category codes assigned to your jobs based on factors such as job title, FLSA exempt status, job level and grade or salary range.
+• Berkshire will review current EEO-1 category codes assigned to your jobs based on factors such as job title, FLSA exempt status, job level and grade or salary range — to ensure that the data accurately reflect your workforce.

 • Establishment Review

-• Review company’s existing North American Industry Classification System (NAICS) codes and assist in validating whether each establishment to be filed will be properly assigned to the correct industry.
+• Review company’s existing North American Industry Classification System (NAICS) codes to ensure that each establishment is assigned to the correct industry.

 • The EEOC is currently evaluating whether to reinstitute an annual compensation report.
 This report may be like Component 2 which was officially discontinued in February 2020 by a federal court.
 Component 2 included elements from the Component 1 report such as race/ethnicity and gender by EEO-1 category, however, it also included a requirement to report aggregated compensation and hours-worked data.